-The Atmospheric Radiation Measurement (ARM) Climate Research Facility is a national user facility that includes field measurement sites, instruments, and data systems.
+The Atmospheric Radiation Measurement (ARM) user facility is a DOE national user facility that includes field measurement sites, instruments, and data systems.

 ARM Climate Research Facility: